de3-robo/brick_manager/docs/brick.rst

         resp.wz = p[5]
         return p

-This function is found in each of the three coordinate generation functions, which will be explained below.
+The content of this function can be found in each of the three coordinate functions.
+However, it is no longer used as a standalone function.

 The Code's Functions
 -----------------------------------